 We haven't gotten much feedback on the size or shape, although I personally feel I wouldn't go as wide again, it's a little unwieldily while open (would be very hard to read on a plane).
 People do really like the spiral bind though.
 It's nice that gamble paid off.

 Pricing the PDF was a bit tough.
 It's hard to price something where there are no physical production or delivery costs.
 For the PDF, our cost involves time spent working on the book and stuff like PayPal fees, E-junkie fees, software, fonts, domains, advertising, and other odds and ends.
-After looking at our expenses, we priced the PDF by coming in just a little cheaper than a comparable PDF (404 link removed 2013/02/15).
+After looking at our expenses, we priced the PDF by coming in just a little cheaper than comparable PDFs.
 Rockstar WordPress Designer is priced at $29 and our PDF is $27.
 We thought this sounded like a fair price.
 It's not giving it away and it's not overly expensive compared to other tech books.

 Now we had a basis for figuring out the print copy prices.
 The per-book printing quote was quite high as expected.
 We had a lot working against us.
 We wanted full color.
 The page count was fairly high (averaging 400 pages).
 Our quantity was low (the more you print, the cheaper they are each).
 We wanted to sell out.
 Going too high on quantity with no experience means money tied up or lost in print sales.